Gallery Walls Are Cool, But Do You Have a Plate Wall?

 Portmeirion Botanic Garden Bread and Butter Plates, Set of 6

-Botanic Garden 5-Inch Bread and Butter Plates, Set of 6, Portmeirion ($57)
+Portmeirion Botanic Garden 6 inch Bread and Butter Plate, Set of 6

 If you (a) really want to go all in on the decorative plate gallery wall, and (b) are very into the cottagecore aesthetic, then we recommend this set of six earthenware bread and butter plates.
 Crafted in England by the ceramic brand Portmeirion, the lovely 5-inch dishes contain botanical depictions ranging from daisies and cyclamens to pansies to forget-me-nots.

-Tack it up and call it your lucky plate.
-The fortuitous ceramic piece—made in England by former fashion and lifestyle journalist Louise Roe—features hand-painted clovers and vines in your choice of green, pink, and brown colorways.
+Tack it up and call it your lucky shell.
+The fortuitous ceramic piece—made in England by former fashion and lifestyle journalist Louise Roe—features a splatterware look on a gorgeous shape.

 Villeroy & Boch Hamlet Bread and Butter Plate